robert-korir/robert-korir/README.md

 # 💫 About Me:
-<br>Here’s your biography, rewritten to maintain the original format while refining the language for clarity and impact:<br><br>Dynamic Data Analyst and Software Developer<br><br>I am a dynamic Data Analyst with in-depth knowledge and experience in a variety of programming languages, as well as expertise in communication.
+<br>Dynamic Data Analyst and Software Developer<br><br>I am a dynamic Data Analyst with in-depth knowledge and experience in a variety of programming languages, as well as expertise in communication.
 I bring a wealth of experience in software development using diverse programming tools and technologies.

 ## 🌐 Socials: